 McKinsey & Company

-As the original strategy firm led by Martin Bower, McKinsey is often considered the industry leader and has maintained this reputation for multiple decades.
+As the original strategy firm led by Marvin Bower, McKinsey is often considered the industry leader and has maintained this reputation for multiple decades.

 McKinsey is unparalleled in its reach and prestige, and is the largest of the strategy firms (27,000 employees as of 2018).